fchampalimaud/notifications-central/README.md

 # Notification central

-This module manages the user email notifications and aims to reduce the amount of emails sent to the users.
+This module manages the users email notifications and aims to reduce the amount of emails sent.
 Users can now group their notifications on a single email that can be send daily, weekly or monthly.

 ##How to configure